ADLINK-IST/opensplice/docs/html/StreamsAPIReference/_sources/introduction.txt

 In *Standalone C++* mode, the generated interfaces are *not* required to be processed by an IDL compiler.
-Instead, ``idlpp`` will use the ``cppgen`` code-generator that is part of the Vortex OpenSplice DDS distribution. ``idlpp`` will automatically call ``cppgen`` to process certain files; the user is only required to execute ``idlpp``, first on the original IDL file:
+Instead, ``idlpp`` will use the ``cppgen`` code-generator that is part of the Vortex OpenSplice distribution. ``idlpp`` will automatically call ``cppgen`` to process certain files; the user is only required to execute ``idlpp``, first on the original IDL file: